Three Strategies Guaranteed To Develop Your Students’ Math Language Skills

 It may seem like a simple point, but it has a profound impact – especially for those students who have used our intervention programs across multiple school years.

-Because Tutor Notes are internally consistent, they use the same language to refer to math concepts regardless of year.
+Because our curriculum is internally consistent, lessons across different grades use the same language to refer to math concepts.
 This has two major impacts:

 a) Students can more easily absorb the language used and associate it with the concept being covered; that association becomes context-agnostic.
 So if a student sees the word “combine” in a question, they will understand that the question involves addition regardless of how it has been framed.